County Dublin: Geography and subdivisions

 Much of the county is drained by its three major rivers – the River Liffey, the River Tolka in north Dublin, and the River Dodder in south Dublin.
 The Liffey, at 132 km in length, is the 8th longest river in Ireland, and rises near Tonduff in County Wicklow, reaching the Irish Sea at the Dublin Docklands.
-The Liffey cuts through the centre of Dublin city, and the resultant Northside—Southside divide is an often used social, economic and linguistic distinction.
-In terms of biodiversity, the estuarine and coastal regions of the county are home to a wealth ecologically important areas.
+The Liffey cuts through the centre of Dublin city, and the resultant Northside–Southside divide is an often used social, economic and linguistic distinction.
+Notable inlets include the central Dublin Bay, Rogerstown Estuary, the estuary of the Broadmeadow and Killiney Bay, under Killiney Hill.
+Headlands include Howth Head, Drumanagh and the Portraine Shore.
+In terms of biodiversity, these estuarine and coastal regions are home to a wealth ecologically important areas.
 County Dublin contains 11 EU-designated Special Areas of Conservation (SACs) and 11 Special Protection Areas (SPAs).

 The bedrock geology of Dublin consists primarily of Lower Carboniferous limestone, which underlies about two thirds of the entire county, stretching from Skerries to Booterstown.
 During the Lower Carboniferous (ca. 340 Mya), the area was part of a warm tropical sea inhabited by an abundance of corals, crinoids and brachiopods.
 The oldest rocks in Dublin are the Cambrian shales located on Howth Head, which were laid down ca. 500 Mya.
 Disruption following the closure of the Iapetus Ocean approximately 400 Mya resulted in the formation of granite.
 This is now exposed at the surface from the Dublin Mountains to the coastal areas of Dún Laoghaire.
 19th-century Lead extraction and smelting at the Ballycorus Leadmines caused widespread lead poisoning, and the area was once nicknamed "Death Valley".